listenerri/centos-6.7-vscode/README.md

 Start vscode and open `Remote Explore` from left side bar, switch drop down menu to `Dev Containers`, right click on `centos-6.7-vscode-test` container and click `Attach in Current Window`

+## Known issues

+### fetch Error: getaddrinfo ENOTFOUND

+patchelf caused an exception in the node program of vscode server and failed to execute dns